jsdealy/latin/similisGenitiveDative.md

 ## The Rule: `Similis` with Dative or Genitive

 The adjective `similis` ("like, similar") can be followed by a noun in either the dative or the genitive case.
-While they are often used interchangeably, there is a distinct tendency in classical prose:

-1.  **The Genitive Case** is typically preferred when `similis` refers to **living beings**, especially personal pronouns (`mei`, `tui`, `sui`, `nostri`, `vestri`) and other persons.
-It often implies an essential or internal likeness (in character, nature, etc.).

-2.  **The Dative Case** is used more broadly for both **persons and things**.
-It can denote a more external or general similarity and is the more common construction overall, especially for inanimate objects.
+The genitive is used for personal pronouns ("similar to you") and other terms referring to people (similar to his father).
+The dative is used more broadly.

 ## Examples